dieckmdo/bachelor_experiments/UnrealRealGTInstance/README.md

 usage: `python setup.py`

-Takes the RealGTClassClustered.txt as input as Database file.
+Takes the RealGTInstanceClustered.txt as input as Database file.
 Outputs the folder mlnData were testDB.txt and GTraw.npy gets stored.

 ### learn.py